dloureiro/pschtt/README.md

     node server.js

 Voilà!
-You now have a runnning express server running on port 3000.
+You now have a running express server on port 3000.

 Contributors
 ------